 Choosing a Platform for Your Business Blog

 Business and online marketing experts consistently advise business owners to add blogging to their repertoire of content marketing tools.
+But what’s so important about creating blog posts?
 Regular posting to a searchable, visible blog can help to establish a company as an authority in the field, keep up connections with customers by answering questions and offering valuable information, and build brand awareness with potential customers through social media sharing and organic searches.

 Building a blog can take time and require some expertise, though—and a variety of third-party platforms like Tumblr offer simple set-up and editing tools to make that process quick and easy.
 But the low maintenance simplicity of these platforms comes at a cost.
 Users are at the mercy of the host—if that host opts to close down the site or suspend a user’s account, it could destroy a company’s presence on the web.

 For some businesses, a flourishing blog on a hosted site is all the web presence they need—at least for now.
 But for users who want to be able to build new functions into their company’s site and customize it as needed to accommodate new growth and new directions, a “full service,” self-hosted content management system like WordPress offers the tools and features to build a more complex site around the blog—and keep full control of all its content, regardless of where it’s hosted.

 In 2016, WordPress founder Matt Mullenweg claimed that Tumblr is the most serious competitor WordPress has encountered.
 Created in 2007 and bought out by Yahoo in 2013, Tumblr is a combination blogging site and social network.
 And, though its name might not be as familiar as Facebook or Twitter, it has more than 790 million users worldwide—twice as many as Twitter itself.